 Tycko & Zavareei LLP was founded in 2002, when Jonathan Tycko and Hassan Zavareei left a large national firm to start a new kind of practice: a private law firm with top tier attorneys serving the public interest.
 Our attorneys are graduates from the nation’s finest colleges and law schools, including Columbia, Berkeley, Yale, Harvard, Duke, Johns Hopkins, Amherst, and Michigan.

 Before joining the firm, our lawyers served in prestigious clerkships, worked for the government, served in the military, worked in the public interest sector, or worked for large prestigious law firms.
 Together, we have established a long and successful record of litigating complex cases.
-We are based in Washington, D.C., and routinely handle large and complex matters throughout the country.
+With offices in Washington, D.C. and Oakland, CA our lawyers routinely handle large and complex matters throughout the country.

 A wide-range of clients have trusted us with their most difficult problems.
 Those clients include individuals fighting for their civil rights, consumers seeking redress for unfair business practices, whistleblowers exposing fraud and corruption, tenants’ associations battling to preserve decent and affordable housing, and non-profit entities and businesses facing difficult litigation.